Drowning in NSW

 Where do people drown?

-Inland water ways including rivers, creeks and streams continue to be a leading location for drowning in NSW due to the unpredictable nature of these environments.
-30 of deaths occurred while swimming and recreating.
+Ocean Habours and inland water ways including rivers, creeks and streams continue to be a leading location for drowning in NSW due to the unpredictable nature of these environments.
+29% of deaths occurred while swimming and recreating.

-Beaches also claimed 26 lives each year, most commonly away from patrolled areas.
+Beaches also figured heavily this year with 24% of drowning occurring here, most commonly away from patrolled areas.

 2020 NSW Drowning Overview